kurrik/twittergo/README.md

 Error handling
 --------------
 Errors are returned by most methods as is Golang convention.
-However, these errors may sometimes be cast into `twittergo.Errors` or `twittergo.RateLimitError` structs which will provide additional information.
+However, these errors may sometimes be cast into `twittergo.ResponseError`, `twittergo.Errors` or `twittergo.RateLimitError` structs which will provide additional information.

 To check for rate limiting or other types of server errors, attempt to cast